-{In this situation the total} cost payed by an agent is { the usual}
+{In this situation the total} cost payed by an agent is the usual

-{but we have an} explicit dependence {on} the time of the congestion cost {through $\alpha_{w_1,w_2}(.)$ and $\beta_{w_1,w_2}(.)$}. {Nevertheless}, such a dependence is compatible with the structure of the choices of the agents in our model.
-Indeed, by the cost (\ref{eq:cost2}), the agents that arrive at $(\theta_S,1,1)$ at the beginning feel the actual value of the parameters $\alpha^{1,1}$ and $\beta^{1,1}$, and act as they are constant until the possibly exit from the {branch} $B_{1,1}$.
-Suppose that they switch on the branch $B_{0,1}$.
-Then, at that moment, they feel the actual value of the parameters $\alpha^{0,1}$ and $\beta^{0,1}$ and, again, act as they are constant until the possibly exit from the branch, and so on. {It is here worth recalling, that we assume that the controller applies its controls at the beginning of the network branches and that this latter model as the previous one implies that the agents make their decisions each time they enter a new branch, then a possible change in the parameters $(\alpha^i,\beta^i)$ is not perceived by the agents that are ``on the road" along a branch.} {Consequently the considered} time-dependence of the cost does not change the reasoning we did before about properties of the optimal controls.
-In particular, formulas (\ref{eq:V00})--(\ref{eq:V11}) remain valid, and the existence of a mean field games equilibrium is guaranteed.
-Moreover a similar optimization problems as above can be successfully performed.
+but the congestion cost explicitly depends on time through $\alpha_{w_1,w_2}$ and $\beta_{w_1,w_2}$.
+Nevertheless, such a dependence is compatible with the structure of the choices of the agents in our model as presented in the following example.

+The agents that arrive at $(\theta_S,1,1)$ at time $t$ they are given the parameters $\alpha_{1,1}(t)$ and $\beta_{1,1}(t)$, which remain constant until their exit from the {branch} $B_{1,1}$.
+Suppose that the agents now move to the branch~$B_{0,1}$.
+Then, at that moment, they are given the new values of parameters~$\alpha_{0,1}$ and $\beta_{0,1}$ which, again remain constant until their exit from the branch, and so on.
+This behaviour is justified as we assume that the controller applies its controls at the beginning of the network branches and that the agents make their decisions when they enter a new branch: then a possible change in the parameters $ (\alpha^i,\beta^i)$ is not perceived by the agents ``on the road" along a branch. {Consequently, the considered} time-dependence of the cost does not change the arguments in previous sections.
+In particular, formulas (\ref{eq:V00})--(\ref{eq:V11}) remain true, and the existence of a mean field equilibrium is guaranteed.
+Finally, the optimization problem (\ref{eq:distance1}) can be successfully solved.